Article ID: 2707336 - View products that this article applies to.

 There was no response from the federation server when the tool attempted to retrieve a Metadata Exchange (MEX) document.

 Additionally, you may notice one of the following symptoms when you sign in to your Microsoft cloud service such as Office 365, Windows Azure, or Windows Intune by using a federated account:

 This issue may occur if one of the following conditions is true:

 To resolve this issue, use one of the following methods, as appropriate for your situation.

 Method 1: Troubleshoot AD FS connectivityTroubleshoot AD FS service problems that might limit connectivity by using the following Microsoft Knowledge Base article:

-(http://support.microsoft.com/kb/2419389/ )Internet browser cannot display the AD FS webpage when a federated user tries to sign in to Office 365 web resources
+(http://support.microsoft.com/kb/2419389/ )Internet browser can't display the AD FS webpage when a federated user tries to sign in to Office 365, Windows Azure, or Windows Intune

 Method 2: Troubleshoot AD FS Proxy server functionalityIf the sign-in problems that are described earlier only occur when you are connected to AD FS from outside the on-premises network, use the following Microsoft Knowledge Base article to troubleshoot AD FS Proxy service problems that might limit connectivity: